 5. Ruger LC9S

-The Ruger LC9S resolves some of the issues surrounding trigger quality while maintaining the excellent utility and shootability of the Ruger LC9.
+The 9mm Ruger LC9S resolves some of the issues surrounding trigger quality while maintaining the excellent utility and shootability of the Ruger LC9.
 It has a smooth trigger pull weight of 4.5 pounds, which is ideal for smaller hands to handle.
 It measures 6” and weighs 17.2 ounces, putting it squarely in the smaller pistols’ mid-range.
 There are many safety features for this 9mm chambered gun, including magazine disconnect, integrated trigger safety, and manual safety.

 6. Beretta Nano

-Made of fiberglass-reinforced technopolymer, this handgun’s design is super sleek.
+Made of fiberglass-reinforced technopolymer, this 9mm handgun’s design is super sleek.
 It doesn’t have a protruding slide, and its sights are smooth, so it won’t snag on clothing or anything else when you draw it from your holster.
 One of the most substantial assets is that you can use the Beretta Nano with either hand, and it has a reversible magazine release.

 The Final Word

 There are many styles of handguns to choose from if you’re a woman who would like to carry concealed.
-Weight, recoil, size, safety features, and magazine capacity contribute to the way you carry, draw, and fire a weapon.
+Weight, recoil, size, safety features, and magazine capacity contribute to how you carry, draw, and fire a weapon.
 If the handgun is too heavy, it can take extra time to relieve it from its holster.
 If it’s too light, it may have a more substantial recoil, which can eventually tire you out.

 The best way to choose a handgun to carry concealed is to try them out first.
-You also need high-quality, gun-appropriate accessories, like a custom-made holster, to make sure that you are the most prepared you can be.
+Any good gun store will allow you to spend time checking out their handgun offerings, so finding the best concealed carry model is just a matter of time and patience.
+You will also need high-quality, gun-appropriate accessories, like a custom-made holster, to make sure that you are the most prepared you can be.